 Although we now associate fine cotton with Egypt, the ancient Egyptians did not cultivate that crop (although they did trade it with the Romans).
 Instead, they used linen (mnkht), made from the stem of the flax plant.
 Cloth was generally woven by women, who could sell whatever excess cloth they could make.
 Weaving was a highly valued skill associated with the ancient goddess Neith, and a skilled weaver could even be paid in gold.
 By the New Kingdom the Egyptians had developed vertical looms which required more physical strength, and so many men also became weavers.
 Silk first came to Egypt during the Ptolemaic Period and was a favourite of the famous Cleopatra.

 During the Old Kingdom men and women largely wore simple white garments.
-Daily dress was a simple rectangular piece of linen wrapped around the body and tucked in at the waste, but many poorer men and manual workers worked naked.
+Daily dress was a simple rectangular piece of linen wrapped around the body and tucked in at the waste, but many manual workers and poorer men worked naked.
 Wealthy men wore a short kilt which was sometimes pleated and a shoulder cape.
-By the Middle Kingdom, men´s kilts had become longer and more complex and ornamental pendants were often attached to elaborate belts.
-The double kilt was introduced (a triangular loincloth was worn under a more standard kilt) and many men also wore a sleevless shirt held in place with a belt.
-Both men and women used linen (and occassionally woollen shawls) and cloaks to deal with the chill of night time.
+By the Middle Kingdom, men’s kilts had become longer and more complex and ornamental pendants were often attached to elaborate belts.
+The double kilt was introduced (a triangular loincloth was worn under a more standard kilt) and many men also wore a sleeveless shirt held in place with a belt.
+Both men and women used linen (and occasionally woolen shawls) and cloaks to deal with the chill of night time.

 Women and men also wore a robe that Herodotus called the “kalasaris”.
 This garment was essentially a rectangle with a hole in the center (through which the wearer placed his or her head) folded in half and sewn together.
 It could be draped over one or both shoulders or worn with one or two shoulder straps.
 Some had sleeves while others did not.
 The garment could start at the neck, or below the breast, but generally included a long skirt which touched the ankles.
 They were usually worn with a belt which held together the folds of cloth (as worn by Nefertari in the image above).